ebs-integrator/ebs-python-internship-test/README.md

 4. How to use django templates
 5. How to work with elastic search
 6. How to integrate third-party authentication
+7. How to setup github actions for CI/CD

 #### Tasks